Search

 5. You can even use it under your neck to push back any sagging skin.
 With your brush or sponge, apply a line around and/or down the area and then blend.

-7. Remember whether you are using a brush or sponge, it should be washed every day to avoid bacteria build-up that can cause skin conditions.
+7. Remember, whether you are using a brush or sponge, it should be washed every day to avoid bacterial build-up that can cause skin conditions.
 It will also help make blending easier, as there will be no build-up of product in your brush or sponge.

 Contour Your Face – Practice Makes Perfect